Office of Performance and Accountability

 Click the following links for more information about the OPA's programs and the strategic framework:

-In June 2013, the City of New Orleans was one of eight jurisdictions recognized for superior performance management efforts by the International City/County Management Association (ICMA) with a Certificate of Distinction from the ICMA Center for Performance Measurement.
+In July 2014, the City of New Orleans was one of 29 jurisdictions recognized for superior performance management efforts by the International City/County Management Association (ICMA) with a Certificate of Distinction from the ICMA Center for Performance Measurement.

 The certificate program assessed the City of New Orleans performance management program using to criteria that included: